seshasrinivaspendyala/AI-PC-Samples/AI-Travel-Agent/README.md

    sudo dnf update && sudo dnf -y install cmake git
    ```

-## Setting up environment and LlamaCPP-python GPU backend
+## Setting up environment and Llamacpp Python GPU backend

-For Windows: Open the Miniforge Prompt as an administrator by right-clicking the terminal icon and selecting Run as administrator.\
+For Windows: Open the Miniforge Prompt as an administrator by right-clicking the terminal icon and selecting `Run as administrator`.\
-For Linux: Open a new terminal window by right-clicking the terminal and selecting New Window.
+For Linux: Open a new terminal window by right-clicking the terminal and selecting `New Window`.

 Once you've opened the terminal, proceed with the following steps: